wawawawawawawa/Jaki-Muledump-Wawa-Update/README.md

 You need to use Jaki CORS extension ([Firefox version](https://addons.mozilla.org/en-US/firefox/addon/muledump-cors-adapter/) and [Chrome version](https://chrome.google.com/webstore/detail/jakcodexmuledump-cors-ada/iimhkldbldnmapepklmeeinclchfkddd))

 For OCL :
+1) You need to install [AutoIt](https://www.autoitscript.com/cgi-bin/getfile.pl?autoit3/autoit-v3-setup.exe) and [AutoHotkey](https://www.autohotkey.com/) and get Current Version (NOT V2 Alpha)
-1) You need to change the path in the end of mulelogin.au3 (see below), the default value is C:\Program Files\MuleDump
+2) You need to change the path in the end of mulelogin.au3 (see below), the default value is C:\Program Files\MuleDump (you can edit it with notepad)

 `FileChangeDir ("C:\Program Files\MuleDump\")`
 ![mulelogin.au3](https://i.imgur.com/tGxL19O.png)

-2) You need to reinstall mulelogin.au3
+3) You need to reinstall mulelogin.au3
-3) You need to install [AutoHotkey](https://www.autohotkey.com/) and get Current Version (NOT V2 Alpha)
+4) Go to muledump, then open quickLaunch.ahk, this will show an empty command prompt (it writes clientToken in quickLaunch.ini, you can verify the information is here)
+5) Close the command prompt, you will get an error, it's fine (there's the clientToken, but not user/pass in the .ini yet)
-4) Click on the arrow icon in Muledump to load your account!
+6) Click on the arrow icon in Muledump to load your account! (now MD will write user/pass in the .ini, and since clientToken is there as well, everything is set!)

 Errors :
 1) Having minus sign ( - ) in user/pass breaks OCL, to fix